zkVerify/zkverify-docs/docs/overview/02-mainchain/05-mainchain_api.md

 #### [DomainFull](#domainfull)

-The Domain `domainId` is full, no new other proofs can be aggregate in this domain till at least one aggregation is published
+The Domain `domainId` is full, no new other proofs can be aggregated in this domain till at least one aggregation is published

 ##### Fields